webb-ben/sarracenia/doc/migration/sundew_sender_migration.rst

 start from there should I be you.
 But again, this is a personal choice...
 Your ideas and methods being as good as mine.

-Another point...
-I reenforce...
-When sarra will get modified for the migration and when more products and more products will be sitting and announced from it, the migration setup will need to be refreshed.
-So time to time, it is expected to redo a copy of the all of yesterday's products on sarra and get the corresponding sundew'sender logs for that same day.
+When using tools, one can trigger them on say 5 sender configs and have more work ahead.
+The experience gathered during these 5 migrations can be ported into the tools hoping to get better results for the next 5 and so on.
+So always have 5 in the oven.
+It is important to run batches since some may take hours to be processed.

-It will be mandatory to up to date them for a better conversion/migration process...
+If no change is done to the sarra db layout and products, the files in the setup are accurate enought to pursue the migration.

-The more progress is done, implying sarra products (additions, directory changes... etc) the more updates required.
+On the opposite, changes to the sarra db layout and product additions, removals or whatever changes, requieres the files "sarra db for yesterday" and "sundew logs for yesterday"  to updated...
+Or else, the results from the tools will not represent the current state of things.

 Have fun   :-)